brianshumate/vaultron/README.md

 Vault servers connect directly to the Consul clients, which in turn connect to the Consul server cluster.
 In this configuration, Vault is using Consul for both storage and high availability functionality.

+### Environment Variables

+Vaultron makes use of environment variables to override Terraform configuration items.
+You can use these to fine-tune the attributes of your own particular Vaultron.

+Here are the names and purposes of each:

+#### TF_VAR_vault_version

+Specify a particular Vault OSS version to use; note that this setting has zero effect when the value of `TF_VAR_vault_custom_instance_count` is greater than zero.

+#### TF_VAR_consul_version

+Specify a particular Consul OSS version to use; currently Vaultron can use _only_ Consul OSS versions.

 ### Published Ports

 Each Vault instance is available to the local computer, but through Docker's published ports scheme only, so the addresses of the Vault servers are: